john-espiritu24/me/week3/readme.md

 != is not equal

+isistance(object, classinfo)
+- takes object and will say T/F based on the class info e.g (5, int) variable.isdigit()
+- will take a variable and check if it's an int

 DATA SET ASSIGNMENT
 - Pick a real data set
 - Stravo thru an api
 - Open data sets from government agencies
 - base data sets off twitter hashtags
+- find sth by week 4